 - Outlining ways to prevent and avoid injuriesMany people confuse occupational therapy with physical therapy, but the differences are significant.
 Occupational therapy focuses on helping a person adapt their daily routine so they can perform life skills as easily as possible, rather than directly treating a specific injury.
 Physical therapy focuses on an injury or person’s ability to perform movement in general.You can expect different things from occupational therapy based on where you receive it.
 For example:

 - In an inpatient setting, such as a long-term acute care hospital or inpatient rehabilitation hospital, the therapist will focus on helping you make gradual improvement toward your recovery goal after a serious injury or illness.
 They work closely with physical and speech therapy teams to support the overall plan.

-- In a home care setting, an occupational therapist helps you transition back into your daily life, such as improving your ability to get around the house, teaching you how to use assistive devices, meal preparation and clean up, assessing any risk areas of your home that might cause a fall or re-injury or administering medication.
+- In a home care setting, an occupational therapist helps you transition back into your daily life, such as improving your ability to get around the house, teaching you how to use assistive devices, meal preparation and clean up, assessing any risk areas of your home that might cause a fall or re-injury.

 There are also differences in what each occupational therapist could provide in each setting.
 Some therapists may have additional training so they can provide focused therapies, such as adapting to life after amputation or overcoming permanent brain damage after an event like a stroke.

 If you have questions about occupational therapy or making healthcare decisions, call us at 208-238-0088.